U.S. high-yield muni buyers lose safeguards

 Debt service reserve funds, which are used to repay bondholders if a project doesn't produce enough cash, made the high-yield sector of the $3.7 trillion tax-free municipal bond market a safer place for retail and institutional investors.

 But this safeguard is slowly disappearing.
-July and August could see this trend accelerate.
+July and August could see this trend accelerates.

 Forecasts for net negative issuance - when the supply of new bonds falls below the amount of bonds redeemed or refunded - and record demand for relatively safe and profitable investments - are helping these deals find homes - even without those defenses.
 But some major institutional buyers are wary.